p-cope/Wordle-Solver/README.md

 # Wordle-Solver

-This python project suggests the best guesses for wordle, using an 'entropy' theory.
+This python project suggests the best guesses for wordle, using 'entropy' theory.

-It usually solves wordle in around 3-4 guesses
+It usually solves wordle in around 4 guesses

 An initial guess is recommended, and then another recommended each round based on your guess and the results